jvwilliams23/respiratoryCNN-toolkit/README.md

-# Airway and lung segmentations using convolutional neural networks
+# Convolutional neural network toolkit for segmenting airways and lungs

 ## Overview
 This project aimed to train a machine learning algorithm capable of producing airway and lung segmentations from chest CT scans.